M-Garrigues/Quantum-Docking/README.md

 # Towards molecular docking with neutral atoms

-By Mathieu GARRIGUES, Victor Onofre and Noé Bosc-Hadddad.
+By Mathieu GARRIGUES, Victor ONOFRE and Noé BOSC-HADDAD.

 ## Abstract